Local audit for agent-written tests

 Why the draft stays grounded

 The extension feels good because the draft is not generic.
-Specs, skills, SDK surfaces, and MCP tools keep the workflow tied to your project instead of drifting into demo code.
+Specs, skills, SDK surfaces, and MCP tools keep the test tied to your project instead of drifting into demo code.

 Learn more